Why You Should Never Try to Fight Bed Bugs Alone

 - In sleeping bags and other bedding that is used for sleepovers.

 - In dirty laundry.
 Bed bugs are attracted to items that have been worn.
-Laundry is a common vehicle for bed bugs to be brought back into a home after a sleepover or a vacation.
+Laundry is a common vehicle for bed bugs to be brought into a home after a sleepover or a vacation.

 If you're like most people, you'll say that bed bugs leave large red, itchy welts on the skin.
 While this is sometimes true, it isn't true most of the time.
 Up to 60% of people have no reaction to bed bug bites when they are first bitten.
 Some demographics, such as the elderly, are in an even higher percentage.
 If you're thinking that bed bug bites will be your sign that you have a bed bug infestation, you are likely to be sadly mistaken.
 Bed bugs can feed multiple times before the skin of a person becomes sensitized and painful welts begin to form.
 Initial bites can be almost invisible to the naked eye.